Nestor-Hutasoit/porto-nestor/smart-hotel-system/video-link.md

-# Video project
+# Project Demo

-Klik link untuk menonton video project ini: https://youtu.be/gsJpkyQP1xY
+Click the link to watch the project demonstration video: https://youtu.be/gsJpkyQP1xY